BuzzerFelix/MhyprotCleaner/README.md

 # Mhyprot Cleaner

-Hello, This is My New Cleaner on C++

-Enjoy to use this :D
+Hello, This is My New Cleaner, which removes mhyprot2.sys and cleaning KMLog Enjoy to use this :D